nikeee/TeamSpeak3QueryApi/README.md

 This library has an online documentation which was created using [sharpDox](http://sharpdox.de).
 You can find the documentation on the [GitHub Page of this repository](https://nikeee.github.io/TeamSpeak3QueryAPI).

 ## Compatibility
-This library requires .NET Standard `1.3`.
-You can look at [this table](https://docs.microsoft.com/en-us/dotnet/standard/net-standard#net-implementation-support) to see whether your platform is supported.
+This library requires .NET `6`.
+You can look at [this table](https://devblogs.microsoft.com/dotnet/announcing-net-6/) to see whether your platform is supported.
 If you find something that is missing (espacially in the `TeamSpeakClient` class), just submit a PR or an issue!

 ### NuGet
 ```Shell